learn-co-curriculum/react-hooks-event-handling/README.md

 ```

 We have a `tickle()` function, but no way to trigger it!
 This is a perfect time
-to add an event handler so that we can see the message in our console.
+to add an event listener so that we can see the message in our console.
 We attach
-event handlers to an element much like how we'd add a prop.
-The handler name is
+event listeners to an element much like how we'd add a prop.

-always comprised of `on`, and the event name itself — for example `click`.
-These
+The listener name is always comprised of `on`, and the event name itself, for
-are joined together and camel-cased, so if we wanted to add a click handler,
+example `click`.
+These are joined together and camel-cased, so if we wanted to
-we'd call the prop `onClick`.
-This prop takes a function as a value — it can
+add a click handler, we'd call the prop `onClick`.

+This prop takes a **callback function** as a value.
+It can either be a reference
-either be a reference to a function (like our `tickle()` function), or an inline
+to a function (like our `tickle()` function), or an inline function.
+Most of the
-function.
-Most of the time, we'll use a function reference.
-It looks like this:
+time, we'll use a function reference.

+All together, it looks like this:

 ```js
 <button onClick={tickle}>Tickle me!</button>